-The CABS Executive Committee is responsible for the development of application materials used by the RC and posting them on the CABS web site.
-Application materials will be reviewed every two years and updated according to current needs and on the advice of the RC.
+The CABS-ACSB Executive Committee is responsible for the development of application materials used by the RC and posting them on the CABS-ACSB web site.
+Application materials will be reviewed as needed and updated according to current needs and on the advice of the RC.